Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 # M669 C parameter: screw properties
 Instead of configuration by D parameters of Denavit-Hartenberg, properties based on screw theory can be used.

-**C"axis=drivenr:s1:s2:s3:q1:q2:q3"**
+**C"letter=omega1:omega2:omega3:q1:q2:q3"**
 **C"M=r11:r12:r13:r21:r22:r23:r31:r32:r33:p1:p2:p3"**
 **C"Mreference=a0:a1:a2:..."**
 **C"defaultToolLength=z"**
 **C"toolDirection=x,y,z"**

-* axis is the axis number, starting by 1
-* drivenr is the assigned drive number as defined by M584 and used by mapDriveLetterDn first digit
+* letter is the letter which is used by B
-* s1:s2:s3 is the axis orientation as normalized XYZ directions.
-The direction reference are the world coordinates.
+* omega1:omega2:omega3 is the axis direction
 * q1:q2:q3 is a point on this axis in cartesian world coordinates
 * M and it's 12 values is a transformation matrix from begin to end of the chain. r11 to r33 are the values of the rotation matrix, p1 to p3 are the XYZ positions, with respect to the reference (0,0,0).
 * Mreference are the actuator's angles in degrees which were used to calculate the M values